cdvelop/devtui/docs/issues/REFACTOR_CHANGE_FUNC.md

 ## Critical Notes

-- **Always close channels**: Handler or caller must close after sending messages
+- **⚠️ HANDLERS MUST NOT CLOSE THE CHANNEL**: DevTUI owns the progress channel and is responsible for closing it.
+Handlers should ONLY send messages, never close the channel.
-- **Buffered channels**: Use size 10 to prevent blocking
+- **Buffered channels**: DevTUI uses size 10 to prevent blocking
 - **Format first**: Use `fmt.Sprintf` to format before sending
-- **Collect async**: Use goroutine to collect messages without blocking
+- **Collect async**: DevTUI uses goroutine to collect messages without blocking
-- **No defer close in loops**: Close explicitly after all sends complete
+- **No defer close in handlers**: Handlers must never use `defer close(progress)` - this causes "close of closed channel" panics

 ## Breaking Changes
 ⚠️ **BREAKING CHANGE** - All handler implementations must update signatures.